getbowtied/Hook-Me-Up/README.txt

 === Plugin Name ===
-Contributors: (this should be a list of wordpress.org userid's) Donate link: getbowtied.com
+Contributors: vanesareinerth (this should be a list of wordpress.org userid's) Donate link: getbowtied.com
-Tags: comments, spam
+Tags: hooks
-Requires at least: 3.0.1
+Requires at least: 3.0
-Tested up to: 3.4
+Tested up to: 3.4.2
-Stable tag: 4.3
+Stable tag: 3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+Hook Me Up is a plugin that helps you customize WooCommerce templates without altering the code.

 == Description ==